Resource-Efficient Quantum Optimization via Higher-Order Encoding: Cost-Efficient Circuit Implementation of HUBO Hamiltonians

 The Gray code provides a systematic way to traverse the vertices of this hypercube.
 Crucially, the Gray code visits each vertex of the hypercube exactly once, thereby avoiding any redundant operations or inefficiencies that would arise from revisiting previously implemented terms.
 Starting from the vertex corresponding to the global phase, i.e., the bitstring $\mathbf{0} = (0, 0, \ldots, 0)$ and following the Gray code sequence, we can implement all terms in the HUBO Hamiltonian using only one CNOT gate and one $R_Z$ gate per term.
 This is illustrated in \figureLabel \ref{fig:gray_code} for a four-qubit HUBO Hamiltonian.
 Welch et al.~\autocite{welchEfficientQuantumCircuits2014} have proven that this Gray code implementation is optimal in the sense that it requires the minimum number of CNOT gates to implement all terms in the HUBO Hamiltonian.

 In practice, this means that a HUBO Hamiltonian of the form $\sum_{T \subseteq \{1, \ldots, d\}} J_T \hat{Z}_T$ can be implemented with $2^\abs{d} - 2$ CNOT gates and $2^\abs{d} - 1$ $R_Z$ gates.
-The number of CNOT gates is significantly reduced compared to the naive approach, which, as a calculation shows, requires $2^\abs{d}(\abs{d}-2) + 2$ CNOT gates.
+The sequential approach requires $2^\abs{d}(\abs{d}-2) + 2$ CNOT gates.
 An illustration of the optimized circuit for the three-qubit HUBO Hamiltonian, in comparison to the non-optimized implementation shown in \figureLabel \ref{fig:non_optimal_circuit}, is presented in \figureLabel \ref{fig:optimal_circuit}.